The EES Archive

 Visiting our collections

 Ordinarily, the EES Archive is freely accessible to researchers by prior appointment.
-Office closure dates are available here.
+Thanks to raising enough funds to start our Building the Future project, we are now temporarily closed to redevelop our premises over 2026-2028.
+Please check our Opening Times for further information.
 You should notify the archivist at least one month prior to your preferred visiting date to ensure that we can book you an appointment.
 To arrange a visit, please complete an archive material request form and email it to [email protected] as soon as possible to discuss your research and scheduling with the Collections Manager.

 Some records preserved within the collections are particularly fragile; please ensure that you have read our handling guide on the request form prior to your arrival.